 The Girl Guides weatherman badge from 1970s

 A pressure of 950-980hPa is low and often signals wet and windy weather.
 Deep low pressures arrive as Atlantic storms.
 Hurricanes and typhoons are low pressures.
-It is the change in pressure which is important.
+It is the change in pressure that is important.
 Is pressure rising, falling or steady?
 If you look at a pressure chart you can read along the lines of equal pressure (isobars) and find out what the air pressure will be near you.
 This chart shows Storm Dennis, the low to the NW of the UK near Iceland.
 Lots of isobars on the chart shows windy weather.

 Across the UK there are many rain gauges.
 These belong to the UK Met Office and the Environment Agencies who monitor the flooding.
 The data also helps with weather and flood warnings.
 Some need a person to do the reading and emptying, others are automatic.
 We use millimetres now (it used to be inches).